Vargasavour Recipes

 Slices of date nut bread with dates and walnuts on a serving plate, Mediterranean diet friendly loaf

-• Olive Oil, Brown Sugar, and Vanilla: I like extra virgin olive oil here because it keeps the crumb tender without butter.
-Light brown sugar adds a soft caramel note, and vanilla makes the whole loaf smell warm and inviting as it bakes.
+• Olive Oil, Brown Sugar, and Vanilla: For me, extra-virgin olive oil keeps the crumb tender without butter, while light brown sugar and vanilla complement the sweetness of the dates.

-• Egg and Dry Ingredients: One egg helps the bread hold together and slice cleanly.
-I keep the dry mix simple with all-purpose flour, baking soda, baking powder, and salt, just enough structure and lift without making it heavy.
+• Egg and Dry Ingredients: I keep the base simple with one egg, all-purpose flour, baking soda, baking powder, and salt to give the moist batter enough structure and lift.

 How to Make Date Nut Bread